A BRIEF OUTLINE OF THE EVOLUTION AND DOMESTICATION OF THE DOG

 I would also like to add here that the above paragraph is a generalisation and that there are obviously many good dogs out there of the above breeds but would like to make perspective owners aware of some of the facts beforehand.

 Temperament and behaviour problems caused by the dogs early learning in life can be hard to correct (often only improved not cured), or better still with a good start, not happen in the first place.
-Problems due to later learning in life have a better outlook, but temperament and behaviour problems that are genetically inherited (I will cover this later) are the ones to be most guarded about.
+Problems due to later learning in life have a better outlook, but temperament and behaviour problems that are genetically inherited and being expressed (I will cover this later) are the ones to be most guarded about.

 A dog is a great gift to have in your life and I want to help people make the right choices.
 I know the bond that develops between man and dog and would like to throw all the light I can on this to help people and the dog have a great life together.